nguyen-trinhtk/soudnsing/README.md

 <p>Soud n' Sing is a singing application designed especially for the elderly to help them entertain, destress, and improve memory.
 This recreational application aims to help older people resolve their mental health issues with a simple form of music training: karaoke sing-a-long.
 The target audience of this product would be the 65 or older age group in Vietnam; however, anybody can benefit from this app.</p>

 <h2>Components</h2>
 <p>This project includes two parts: the hardware and the software.
 For the hardware, I have assembled a wristband that assesses users' vocal performances (refer to the video at the top).
-For the software, I've designed and prototyped an interactive interface on iPad.</p>
+For the software, I've designed and prototyped an interactive interface on the iPad to enhance readability for senior citizens with impaired or deteriorating eyesights.</p>